afurkank/vecquery_tune/README.md

 `pip install vecquery_tune`

-Then, you can use the 'FineTune' package to fine-tune a BERT model of your choice to better optimize the results of query searches on vector databases.
+Then, you can use the 'FineTune' class to define a method with which you can fine-tune a BERT model of your choice to better optimize the results of query searches on vector databases.

 Here is an example usage: